flexprohost/content-ops-starter/content/pages/index.md

       - type: FeaturedItem
         title: Influencer Marketing
         subtitle: ''
-        text: >+
+        text: >
-          Service Media specializes in influencer campaigns to increase your brand's reach and engagement.
+          Flexpro specializes in influencer campaigns to increase your brand's reach and engagement.
 We partner with popular figures across social platforms to connect your brand to ideal audiences through authentic compelling content.
         actions: []
         elementId: null
         colors: bg-neutralAlt-fg-dark